stikjs/stik-core/README.md

 ```

 ##Modules
 Stik.js comes with a couple modules to help you organize your code, by separating their responsibilities.
-These modules can be injected in each controller, as needed.
+These modules can be injected as needed.

 ###$template
 Contains the HTML template (HTMLElement) that was bound to the current controller.
 This shall be used as the scope of **ALL** your DOM manipulation.
 Everything you need to access in the DOM to fullfill the role of the current controller action needs to be inside it.
 Using any HTML that doesn't reside in it is a violation of the Law of Demeter.